tomasdelaveau/en.javascript.info/1-js/02-first-steps/13-while-for/article.md

 But we can force the exit at any time using the special `break` directive.

-For example, the loop below asks the user for a series of numbers, "breaking" when no number is entered:
+For example, the loop below asks the user for a series of numbers, "breaking" when "0" or no number is entered:

 ```js run
 let sum = 0;